by Anya Dunham, PhD

 We won’t have solid answers for a while, but science so far suggests our pandemic babies will be okay.

 My youngest was born in the summer of 2020.
-He has not yet met his grandparents, aunts, uncles, or cousins; he has never seen his pediatrician without a mask; he’s never played alongside a baby his age; he hasn’t been to a baby-parent group, library, or swimming pool; he has only visited nearby towns and is yet to ride a bus, train, or airplane… He is our pandemic baby.
+As I write this in the spring of 2021, he has not yet met his grandparents, aunts, uncles, or cousins; he has never seen his pediatrician without a mask; he’s never played alongside a baby his age; he hasn’t been to a baby-parent group, library, or swimming pool; he has only visited nearby towns and is yet to ride a bus, train, or airplane… He is our pandemic baby.

 Like other moms, I have wondered if being born into a pandemic could affect early development, and I turned to science to find the answers.

-The pandemic is affecting everyone, but although we are all in the same storm, we are in different boats.
+The pandemic has affected everyone, but although we were all in the same storm, we were in different boats.
 The tolls the pandemic has taken on health, finances, medical care, support systems, and parental stress have been much greater for some families than others.
 How these factors affect babies, directly and indirectly, is challenging to quantify.
 Here, I will focus on only one aspect: social distancing and reduced interactions with the outside world during baby's first year.

 Will our pandemic babies be disadvantaged?